 How tall is the Eshima Ohashi Bridge?

-The bridge is 1.44 km long with a width of 11.3 meters.
+The bridge is 1.7 km (1.1 mi) long with a width of 11.3 meters.
 It’s 44.7 meters tall and its longest span is 250 meters.
-It is the largest rigid frame bridge in Japan.
-If you look straight onto the bridge, the ridiculously steep incline makes it look more like a roller coaster than a road for cars to drive on.
+It’s the third-largest bridge of its type in the world, and the largest rigid frame bridge in Japan.

 Pic: mstk east - eshima oohashi 04, CC BY 2.0, ttps://commons.wikimedia.org/w/index.php?curid=37893337